 While market orders aren't usually the preferred orders of savvy investors, there are situations when it makes sense to place one.
-If you are caught in a bad position and the market is moving against you, it's time to bail out in a hurry by using a market order.
+If you are caught in a bad position, and the market is moving against you, you can bail out in a hurry by using a market order.
 You don't need to worry about slippage, because the market is moving quickly, and there's more risk in waiting longer to act.

 Most investors are particularly concerned with controlling entry and exit prices.
 There will be times when buying or selling the stock quickly becomes more important than price, but don't let your emotions get the better of you—especially if you're watching a hot stock on a good day.
 It becomes dangerous when you use market orders to grab shares solely because you've convinced yourself that you have to own a hot stock at any cost.